 First of all, not to sound like a grade school teacher, but there are no stupid questions in the modern bathroom lighting world.
 Maybe obvious questions, but never stupid.
 So to answer, there’s really no difference between the two.
-I’d like to think that vanity lighting is the lighting above or alongside your mirror.
+I’d like to think that vanity lighting is the lighting above or alongside your mirror, but it can also be a vanity mirror with lights within it.
 Aka, mirror lighting.
 Fancy huh?

 Help!
 I’m totally lost with where to start improving the lighting in my bathroom.
 Where do I begin?

 Well you can go here for starters.
 It’s a little handy dandy informative guide on all things modern bathroom lighting.
 Though to give you an idea of where to begin, I’d say look for shades in white or off-white glass, since that’s what’s going to give diffused light that’s just the right color for getting ready at the mirror.